Micheline (pronounced Mish-a-leen) Maynard is an experienced writer, broadcaster and educator.

-Known as Micki, she is a contributing columnist at the Washington Post, where her work is featured in Voices Across America, a project launched by Post Opinions.
-She writes on topics of business and culture.
+She has been a contributing columnist at the Washington Post, where her work was featured in Voices Across America, part of Post Opinions.
+She also contributes to The Takeout, a food news site.

 Maynard is known for her work with The New York Times, where she was the award winning Detroit bureau chief and a senior business correspondent.

 She was senior editor of the daily Boston-based NPR program Here & Now, which broadcasts to an audience of 4.5 million listeners on 450 stations.
+She also led the acclaimed public radio project, Changing Gears, which looked at the future of the industrial Midwest, and she has taught at the University of Michigan, Arizona State University and Central Michigan University.

-Her book, The End of Detroit, predicted the collapse of the American carmakers and the rise of import carmakers in the U.S. well before both happened.
-Her next book, Satisfaction Guaranteed: How Zingerman’s Built A Corner Deli Into A Global Food Community, will be published by Charles Scribner’s Sons in 2022.
+Her earlier book, The End of Detroit, predicted the collapse of the American carmakers and the rise of import carmakers in the U.S. well before both happened.
+She has published three other books.
+She is a fan of baseball and classic film, and resides in Ann Arbor.

 ______________________________________________________________________________